wadmp/wadmp.github.io/src/release-notes/README.md

 # 2.4.4: July 28, 2022

-This release contains billing improvement and appearance change.
+This release contains billing improvements and appearance changes.

 ### Improvements: